 I think PF is a little confused with this product.
 The packaging claims that it will have "the coverage of a foundation," but this had absolutely no coverage on my skin.
 My main concerns are some redness and some hyperpigmentation from old acne.
 This did nothing to cover or even slightly diminish the look of either.
 I applied 5 layers and got no evening out of my skintone at all.
 I tried applying with my EdM Flat Top Brush, my BE Full Flawless Face Brush, a concealer brush, and a sponge.
 Nada.
 It was like applying a translucent finishing powder.

 Except it wasn't really translucent, which brings me to my second gripe.
 Despite having no coverage, this color was rather dark.
 It is called "Soft Ivory."
 Perhaps I'm working with the wrong definition of "ivory," but this gave my skin an odd orangey cast that made it look like I'd applied a sheer bronzer all over my face.
 It didn't look quite so dark when I swatched it on my neck/chest, but applied all over my face, it was an obvious difference.
-It wasn't the pinky-orange of most too-dark-for-me foundations; rather, it was as if I'd applied a generous amount of self-tanner but didn't bother to do the rest of me.
+It was as if I'd applied a generous amount of self-tanner but didn't bother to do the rest of me.

 The pros: the texture of the powder is very nice.
 It is soft, smooth, and finely-milled, and blends into the skin easily.
 It is neither completely matte, nor is it glowy; it is a skin-like, satiny finish.
 I cannot speak to breakouts or irritation, since I only wore it for about 10 minutes before taking it off.
 I noticed no itching while it was on, though, and it didn't feel heavy or cakey at all (which, despite the amount of layers I was wearing, I would certainly expect: there's no coverage!).

 I think this would make a decent setting powder or a translucent mattifying powder if one were to find a natural-looking color match.
-However, this was a total fail as a mineral foundation.
+However, this was a total fail as a mineral foundation, and the color is so far from "Ivory" it's laughable.
 I'll be returning it and won't repurchase.

 I love love this powder. i have combination skin and this blends in great. it has actually helped my skin, as i dont need foundation when i use it and has dramatically decreased blemishes. definitely will purchase again